 Mrs. Erica Higgins

 Mrs. Erica Higgins joined Chesterton Academy of the Sacred Heart in August of 2019.
-Previously she was a full-time mom to her two wonderful children, Clara and Connor.
+Previously she was a full-time mom to her two wonderful children.
 Mrs. Higgins, a native Ohioan, moved to Peoria in 2017 after living near Minneapolis, Minnesota for about 6 years.
 In Minnesota Mrs. Higgins taught band and orchestra at Eagle Ridge Academy, another Classical Education school near the twin cities.
 She holds her bachelors and masters degrees in music education from the University of Toledo and the University of Akron, respectively.
 She deeply believes in Classical Education for the power it has to teach the whole child and is thrilled to be a small part of the growth of this great school.
-She and her husband Tyler enjoy spending time finding new adventures for their young children and enjoy traveling.
+She and her husband enjoy spending time finding new adventures for their young children and enjoy traveling.
 Mrs. Higgins converted to the Catholic faith after meeting her husband.
 She and her family attend St. Jude church in Peoria where she also sings with the choir.